s-estay/Python/02 tic-tac-toe/README.md

 ```
 winner!
 ```
 This works but it's hardcoded.
 The right way to do it is doing it dynamically (and with less code) so the same code works for different board sizes.
-In the following example we will use the built-in functions `count` to count the number of appareances of the row's first element and compare it against the length of the row using `len`:
+In the following example we will use the built-in functions `count` to count the number of appearances of the row's first element and compare it against the length of the row using `len`:
 ```python
 game = [[1, 1, 1], [0, 2, 0], [2, 2, 0], ]